foreveremain/slivka/sphinx-docs/specification.rst

 Input *parameters* key contains a mapping just like command *args* where each key is the parameter id and value is an object describing the parameter.
-The ids of the parameters should match those of the command line arguments defined in the previous section.
+The ids of the parameters are used to match them with ids of command line arguments defined in the previous section.
 The values passed to the parameters by the user will be validated and passed to their corresponding arguments.
 Not every argument has to have a corresponding